iduane/i18n-ai-extractor/README.md

    - Click on the line numbers in the results to jump to the corresponding location in your code.

 3. **OpenAI Integration**:

    - To use AI-powered key suggestions, make sure to set your OpenAI API key in the extension settings.
    - You can customize the AI prompt in the settings to fit your project's naming conventions.

+4. **Scanning for Unused Keys**:

+   - Use this feature periodically to keep your locale files clean and efficient.
+   - Consider removing or commenting out unused keys to maintain a tidy codebase.

+5. **Checking for Typos**:
+   - Run the typo scan before releases to ensure high-quality translations.
+   - Verify suggested typos, as some technical terms or proper nouns might be flagged incorrectly.

 ## Troubleshooting